Florida QSO Party Rules (FQP) Sponsored by the Florida Contest Group

 US (including KH6/KL7) operators send State.
 Abbreviations are here.

 Canadian operators send Province.
 Abbreviations are here.

-1. QSO POINTS: Each complete non-duplicate Phone contact is worth 1 point per band.
+1. QSO POINTS: Each complete non-duplicate SSB contact is worth 1 point per band.
 Each complete non-duplicate CW contact is worth 2 points per band.
 No credit for a partial contact or duplicate.
 A penalty of one additional QSO is assessed for an incorrectly logged callsign or QTH, or if you are not in the other station’s log.
 If that was the only QSO with that QTH, then the multiplier is also lost (no penalty multipliers, however).